This site is intended for U.S. healthcare professionals.

 This site is intended only for U.S. healthcare professionals.
 The products discussed in this site may have different product labeling in different countries.
 The information provided is for educational purposes only.

-© 2023 Pfizer Inc. All rights reserved.
+© 2024 Pfizer Inc. All rights reserved.

-You are now leaving Pfizer You are now leaving a Pfizer operated website.
+You are now leaving Pfizerpro You are now leaving a Pfizer operated website.
 Links to all outside sites are provided as a resource to our visitors.
 Pfizer accepts no responsibility for the content of sites that are not owned and operated by Pfizer.

 PP-MCL-USA-0367

-INDICATIONS IBRANCE® (palbociclib) 125 mg capsules and tablets are indicated for the treatment of adult patients with hormone receptor-positive (HR+), human epidermal growth factor receptor 2-negative (HER2-) advanced or metastatic breast cancer (mBC) in combination with:
+Indications IBRANCE® (palbociclib) 125 mg capsules and tablets are indicated for the treatment of adult patients with hormone receptor-positive (HR+), human epidermal growth factor receptor 2-negative (HER2-) advanced or metastatic breast cancer (mBC) in combination with:

 • an aromatase inhibitor as initial endocrine-based therapy, or